open-telemetry/opentelemetry-operator/README.md

 Note how the Operator added a `global` section and a new `http_sd_configs` to the `otel-collector` scrape config, pointing to a Target Allocator instance it provisioned.

+More info on the TargetAllocator can be found here [README.md](cmd/otel-allocator/README.md)

 ## Compatibility matrix

 ### OpenTelemetry Operator vs. OpenTelemetry Collector